mozilla/marketplace-docs/docs/topics/setup.rst

 Behind the scenes nginx will proxy to the other servers on your behalf.

 Most developers are using nginx to serve out the multiple services.
-Your configuration will look something like this:
+Your configuration may look something like this:

 .. image:: ../img/configuration.png